microsoftgraph/microsoft-graph-training/tutorials/includes/powershell/03-add-user-auth.md

 The Microsoft Graph PowerShell SDK provides two authentication methods for user authentication: interactive browser and device code authentication.
 Interactive browser authentication uses a device's default browser to allow the user to sign in.
 Device code authentication allows authentication in environments that do not have a default browser.
 In this exercise you will use device code authentication.

+> [!IMPORTANT]
+> If you do not already have the Microsoft Graph PowerShell SDK installed, [install it now](/powershell/microsoftgraph/installation) before proceeding.

 ## Authenticate the user

 1. Open PowerShell and use the following command to set the `$clientID` session variable, replacing *&lt;your-client-id&gt;* with the client ID of your app registration.